Section: CSU POLICY MANUAL FOR CONTRACTING & PROCUREMENT

 (see revision history)

-It is the policy of the CSU to seek and to achieve discounts and to reduce administrative costs through the use of volume purchasing programs and multiple sourcing opportunities.
-To this end, the CSU is committed to maximizing purchasing leverage through collaborative, joint, and strategic sourcing activities.
-The Targets of Procurement program, under the direction of administrative vice presidents, and administered by the self-governing council of CSU Procurement Officers, is dedicated to the effective management of strategic sourcing and contracting in the CSU.
+It is the policy of the CSU to seek and to achieve discounts and/or better services and to reduce administrative costs through the use of strategic purchasing programs and appropriate sourcing opportunities.
+To this end, the CSU is committed to maximizing purchasing leverage through collaborative, joint, and strategic sourcing activities within the CSU and with partner Universities and organizations.

-These agreements support the strategic sourcing efforts of two or more campuses by combining common requirements for specified goods and services.
+These agreements support the strategic sourcing efforts of the CSU by combining common requirements for specified goods and/or services.
 This enables the CSU to avoid redundant solicitations and contracts, maximize volume discounts, and reduce administrative costs.
-Each CSU Master Enabling Agreement may have specific conditions for its use.
+Each CSU Master Enabling Agreement may have unique conditions for its use.
 These conditions may include: the extent to which competition requirements have or have not been satisfied, the naming of parties that may place orders against the CSU Master Enabling Agreement, and/or instructions on how to place an order.
+The requirements for using any particular MEA shall be established during the contracting process and communicated to Campuses after execution on the CSU contract web site.

-Unless stated otherwise within the terms of the Master Enabling Agreement,; if multiple Master Enabling Agreements were awarded to multiple vendors then acquisitions placed against those Master Enabling Agreements shall be competitively solicited from two or more of the awarded vendors resulting in two or more offers.
+Unless stated otherwise in the CSU contract web site, if Master Enabling Agreements were awarded to multiple vendors then acquisitions placed against those Master Enabling Agreements shall be competitively solicited from two or more of the awarded vendors resulting in two or more offers.
 Such competition may be the result of an informal or formal solicitation process as determined by campus procedures.
-Acquisitions provided for by Policy Sections 301A, 301B, 401A, 401B, 501A, 501B and 501C shall be exempted from this competition requirement.
+Acquisitions provided for by Policies 5301.00 (Sections 100 and 200), 5401.00 (Sections 100 and 200) and 5501.00 (Sections 100, 200 and 300) shall be exempted from this competition requirement.
 In the event that only one offer is received, documentation of the solicitation method used must be included with the contract documentation.
 Master Enabling Agreements resulting from a formal competitive process and where only one vendor was awarded an agreement do not require further competition.

 200 Blanket Purchase Orders (BPO) and Multiple Awards